The Core-Cusp Problem in Cold Dark Matter Halos and Supernova Feedback: Effects of Oscillation: INTRODUCTION

-Massive galaxies with moderate stellar activity are more robust against supernova feedback, so supernovae can expel only small fraction of the gas from these galaxies.
-The gas heated by supernova feedbacks shortly after a burst of star formation expands temporarily, and then the star formation is terminated.
+Massive galaxies with moderate stellar activity are more robust against supernova feedback; therefore, supernovae can expel only a small fraction of the gas from such galaxies.
+The gas, which is heated by supernova feedback shortly after a star formation burst, expands temporarily and the star formation is then terminated.
 The expanding gas loses energy by radiative cooling and then falls back toward the galactic center.
-Then, star formation will enhance again and ignite star burst subsequently (Stinson et al. 2007).
-This repetitive gas motion leads to the recursive change in the gravitational potential.
-Using hydrodynamic simulations combined with star formation and supernova feedback, the dynamical effects of such recurring changes have been studied (Governato et al. 2010; Pontzen \& Governato 2012; Maccio' et al. 2012) and indicate that oscillations in the gravitational potential may modify the central cusp into a flat core.
-Read \& Gilmore (2005) also argue the importance of recurring changes in the gravitational potential.
-The oscillation timescale is also an important factor in determining the dynamical effects on DM halos, and dwarf galaxies in the Local Group each have distinctive star formation histories (SFHs) (e.g., Mateo 1998; Tolstoy et al. 2009; McQuinn et al. 2010a, 2010b; Weisz et al. 2011).
-Furthermore, recurring star formation activities duplicates properties (e.g., metal distribution, and the velocity-dispersion profile) of dwarf spheroidal galaxies (Ikuta \& Arimoto 2002; Marcolini et al. 2006, 2008).
-On the other hands, several other mechanisms have also been proposed to solve the Core-Cusp problem.
-Representative models involve the dynamical friction induced by the motion of gas or stellar clumps (Mashchenko et al. 2006, 2008; Inoue \& Saitoh 2011) and bar instability (Weinberg \& Katz 2002).
+Then, the star formation is re-enhanced and subsequently ignites a starburst (Stinson et al. 2007).
+This repetitive gas motion leads to a repeated change in the gravitational potential.
+Previous studies have used $N$-body simulations to study the manner in which such recurring changes in the gravitational potential affect the density structures of DM halos (e.g., Mashchenko et al. 2006).
+By using hydrodynamic simulations, combined with star formation and supernova feedback, the dynamical effects of such recurring changes have been studied (Mashchenko et al. 2008; Governato et al. 2010; Pontzen \& Governato 2012; Macci{\`o} et al. 2012; Teyssier et al. 2013), and it has been demonstrated that oscillations in the gravitational potential may modify the central cusp into a flat core.
+Read \& Gilmore (2005) reported the importance of recurring changes in the gravitational potential.
+The oscillation timescale is also an important factor in determining the dynamical effects on DM halos, and dwarf galaxies in the Local Group each have distinctive star formation histories (SFHs; e.g., Mateo 1998; Tolstoy et al. 2009; McQuinn et al. 2010a, 2010b; Weisz et al. 2011).
+Furthermore, recurring star formation activities duplicate the properties of dwarf spheroidal galaxies, which include metal distribution and the velocity-dispersion profile (Ikuta \& Arimoto 2002; Marcolini et al. 2006, 2008).
+However, several additional mechanisms have been proposed to solve the core-cusp problem.
+Representative models involve the dynamical friction induced by the motion of gas or stellar clumps (e.g., Inoue \& Saitoh 2011) and bar instability (Weinberg \& Katz 2002).
+Del Popolo (2009) discussed the composite effects of these mechanisms on the density profiles of DM halos.